 Further Reading: How to do Cross Stitch

-- Stem stitch is best for larger roses as it harder to do on tight curves.
-It produces a thick twisted look.
+Stem stitch is best for larger roses as it harder to do on tight curves.
+It produces a thick twisted look which can be used for outlining the petals.

-- Running stitch is a simple up and down stitch that is surprisingly effective for a larger embroidery rose.
+Running stitch is a simple up and down stitch that is surprisingly effective for a larger embroidery rose.
+You can vary the spacing between the stitches to give different looks.
+Running stitch can also be done without an embroidery hoop and is very fast.

 Further Reading: How to do Satin Stitch